formidablejs/formidablejs.org/docs/migrations.md

 ### Running Migrations

-To run all of your outstanding migrations, execute the `migrate up` Craftsman command:
+To run all of your outstanding migrations, execute the `migrate:up` Craftsman command:

 ```
-craftsman migrate up
+node craftsman migrate:up
 ```

 #### Rolling Back Migrations

-To roll back all of your migrations, execute the `migrate down` Craftsman command:
+To roll back all of your migrations, execute the `migrate:down` Craftsman command:

 ```
-craftsman migrate down
+node craftsman migrate:down
 ```

 ##### Rolling Back a Single Migration

-To roll back a specific migration, execute the `migrate down` Craftsman command with the `-m` option:
+To roll back a specific migration, execute the `migrate:down` Craftsman command with the `-m` option:

 ```
-craftsman migrate down -m 20210402215000-create_posts_table
+node craftsman migrate:down -m 20210402215000-create_posts_table
 ```

 ## Columns